Alkyones/MarketInsight/ReadME.md

 - Stylized User Interface for better experience.
 - Threading for handling multiple scrap processes.

+# V2 Release
+- Scraping stabilised
+- Thread removed and Celery implemented.
+- Required files for docker has been added to the project.

 # Upcoming Releases
 - Local marketplace's integration
 - Major upgrade in UI.